Skip to main content

 Game‐Changing Research Incentive Program for Plant Sciences Initiative (GRIP4PSI)

 The Game-Changing Research Incentive Program (GRIP) was originally initiated in 2016 by the Office of Research and Innovation (ORI) to catalyze new, interdisciplinary research programs focused on societal grand challenges.
 On the heels of this successful program, ORI implemented the GRIP4PSI initiative to encourage the NC State community to collaborate on integrated research/outreach projects that are focused on one or more of the Research Platforms that comprise the N.C.
 Plant Sciences Initiative (PSI).
+All available funds for this program have been awarded.

 About the Program